aws/aws-graviton-getting-started/HPC/README.md

 Gromacs is a widely used molecular dynamics software package.
 Gromacs is a computation heavy software, and can get better performance with the modern processors' SIMD (single instruction multiple data) capabilities.
 We recommend using Gromacs 2022.4 or later releases because they implement performance critical routines using the SVE instruction set found on Hpc7g/C7gn.

 #### Build Gromacs 2022.4
-Ue [this script](scripts-gromacs/compile-gromacs-acfl.sh) with command `./scripts-gromacs/compile-gromacs-acfl.sh` to build Gromacs with ACfL
+Use [this script](scripts-gromacs/compile-gromacs-acfl.sh) with command `./scripts-gromacs/compile-gromacs-acfl.sh` to build Gromacs with ACfL
 ```
 # note: Gromacs supports 3 different programming interfaces for FFT:
 # "fftw3", "mkl" and "fftpack".
 The ArmPL FFT library has the same